What is Natto?

 Natto contains Nattokinase, an enzyme that significantly affects blood clot formation in arteries and veins that causes atherosclerosis, cardiovascular diseases, and stroke.
 Several studies show a significant relationship between Nattokinase and Blood Clots.

-Research conducted by the National Institute of Health and the National Institute of Neurological Disorders and Stroke concluded that Natto stops blood clot formation and reduces the risk of developing stroke, atherosclerosis, cancer, and cardiovascular diseases from 2018 of July.
+Research conducted by the National Institute of Health and the National Institute of Neurological Disorders and Stroke concluded that Natto stops blood clot formation and reduces the risk of developing stroke, atherosclerosis, cancer, and cardiovascular diseases 2018 of July.

 Demonstrated to human and animal trials have demonstrated that blood circulation has improved and promotes a healthy cardiovascular system without any adverse side effects.